If you feel that any of the following points apply to you, then it’s likely that therapy will be helpful to you:

 I aim to accommodate busy work schedules by providing morning appointments as early as 7:00 am.

-I will accept payment prior to the beginning of session to ensure we spend the bulk of our time working on what is important to you and finishing our session with more meaningful objectives.
-Please call for our fee schedule.
+I will maintain a valid credit or debit card on file to ensure we spend the bulk of our time working on what is important to you and finishing our session with more meaningful objectives.
 My rates are listed here.

 As a counselor, I aim to maintain your confidentiality and your freedom to explore your concerns in therapy.
 With insurance oversight into the treatment process, it is difficult to provide these services as robustly as my standards demand.